josbeir/cakephp-docs-md/docs/5/en/views/helpers/form.md

 ]);
 ```

-For more information on string templates, see [customizing-templates](#customizing-templates).
+For more information on string templates, see [Customizing Templates](#customizing-templates).

 ### Using Widgets